fdformula/MathlyLua/README.md

 The whole mathly tool is less than 5 MB, while it provides enough features for college instructors and students to introduce and/or implement numerical algorithms in most cases.
-Because it is lightweight and fast, it is can be employed to slow devices like Micrsoft Surface Pro 7.
+Because it is lightweight and fast, it is can be employed to slow devices like old Micrsoft Surface Pro 7.
 Imagine that the smallest size of GNU Octave is about 300 MB, MATLAB, needs a few GB space, and Julia with graphing modules occupies is also huge.

 It is especially good for linear algebra and numerical analysis instructors for teaching.
 It takes no time to